 Butler SenseOps Stats (“Butler SOS”) is a monitoring tool for Qlik Sense, built with DevOps workflows in mind.

-It publishes operational, close to real-time Qlik Sense Enterprise metrics to InfluxDB, Prometheus and MQTT.
-From there it can be visualised using tools like Grafana or acted on by downstream systems that listen to the MQTT topics used by Butler SOS.
+It publishes operational, close to real-time Qlik Sense Enterprise metrics to InfluxDB, Prometheus, New Relic and MQTT.
+From there it can be visualised using tools like Grafana, New Relic or acted on by downstream systems that listen to the MQTT topics used by Butler SOS.

 Butler SOS gathers operational metrics from several sources, including the Sense healthcheck API and Session API.